 - Personal beliefs that the essence of the loved one is gone, so the ashes have little personal significance

 - A resistance to making further plans coupled with a strong desire to keep the cremains nearby because the survivors are not ready for a more final step

-Sometimes the delay stems from being overwhelmed by the fact that there are countless ways to care for cremation ashes.
+Sometimes, the delay stems from being overwhelmed by the fact that there are countless ways to care for cremation ashes.
 But what happens when months, years or even generations go by, and the ashes remain in the closet?
 This isn’t helpful to you or your loved one.
 It could also potentially cause more stress and grief.

 Learning about how others have dealt with (or avoided dealing with) the disposition of cremains can help lessen the sense of frustration and overwhelming emotions.
 Find connection in these tales from real people, guidance from spiritual experts on understanding energy and options for creating your own sense of peace through the gift of time that cremation can offer.

 A Tale of Two Closets: Feeling Energy Connected to Cremation Ashes at Home

 If you’re wondering, is keeping ashes in the home demonic, that will depend on what you believe.
 In an unusual example, psychic medium Lisa Guttierez-Haley relates her story on Psychic-Experiences.com.
 Lisa was contacted by an exasperated family.
 They had been experiencing strange paranormal activity in their home: images of people walking by, a strong sense of aggression and feelings of bad energy in the house.